Interpretable CNN-Multilevel Attention Transformer for Rapid Recognition of Pneumonia from Chest X-Ray Images: Related Work

 \subsection{Vision Transformers (ViTs)}

 Transformer \cite{vaswani2017attention} relies entirely on self-attention to deal with long-term dependencies in sequential data.
-Inspired by the outstanding results of transformers carrying self-attentive mechanisms for natural language processing (NLP)\cite{devlin2018bert, dai2019transformer}, Vision Transformers (ViTs) \cite{dosovitskiy2020image} were proposed for encoding image token sequences.
+Inspired by the outstanding results of Transformer for natural language processing (NLP)\cite{devlin2018bert, dai2019transformer}, Vision Transformers (ViTs) \cite{dosovitskiy2020image} were proposed for encoding image token sequences.
 To improve the applicability and performance of transformers in image data processing, Dosovitskiy \textit{et al.}\cite{dosovitskiy2020image} exploited the proposed use of embedded patch segmentation to partition the original image into several small patches and make tokens for them separately, aiming to represent the local structure through the relationships between patches.
 Touvron \textit{et al.} \cite{touvron2021going} built deep network models by improving the attention mechanism, i.e., introducing formaldehyde and class-specific attention for each channel.
 Fan \textit{et al.} \cite{fan2021multiscale} proposed a multiscale ViT structure with multiscale feature pyramids.
 Zhou \textit{et al.} \cite{zhou2021deepvit} increased their diversity at different levels of representation by regenerating attention maps.
-However, these approaches inevitably bring higher computational load while enhancing model performance.
-In this paper, we introduce an efficient and low computational complexity attentional computation method to model the global and local relationships of the input feature maps in the ViT.
+However, these methods inevitably bring higher computational cost while enhancing performance.
+This paper proposes a pneumonia recognition framework based on Transformer with a novel low computational complexity attention mechanism, which can effectively capture the relationship between global and local features while maintaining the high-speed training and inference process.